kbcasurf/bot_trader_app/README.md

 ### Accessing the Dashboard

-Open your browser and navigate to `http://localhost`
+Open your browser and navigate to `http://localhost` or your configured external host

 ## Trading Strategy

-# Testing first in 1% range.
-Buy 1% less and sell 1% more than updated price
-The bot implements a simple but effective "buy the dip, sell the rise" strategy:
+The bot implements a percentage-based trading strategy:

-1. Initial purchase is made when the user clicks "First Purchase"
+1. Initial purchase is made when the user clicks "First Purchase" for a cryptocurrency
-2. The bot sells when price increases by 5% from the initial purchase
-3. The bot buys more when price drops by 5% from the last purchase
-4. The cycle continues until the user manually stops it or uses the "Sell All" button

-## Technology Stack

-- Frontend: HTML, CSS, JavaScript with Vite
-- Backend: Node.js, Express
-- Database: MariaDB
-- Containerization: Docker
-- APIs: Binance API, Telegram Bot API
+2. Reference prices are set based on the initial purchase:
+   - After a buy, next_buy_price is set to purchase price - buy threshold
+   - After a buy, next_sell_price is set to purchase price + sell threshold
+3. Automated trading rules:
+   - If price falls to or below next_buy_price, the bot buys more
+   - If price rises to or above next_sell_price, the bot sells all holdings
+   - After each transaction, reference prices are recalculated

 ## Development

-To run the services individually for development:
+For development purposes, you can run services individually:

 ### Frontend
 ```bash